WardBenjamin/Flare.Framework/README.md

 #### Usage

 To use Flare, just download the Nuget package that you want and add it to a C# project.
 Write a class inheriting from Flare.Framework.GameBase, and then implement the OnLoad, OnRenderFrame, and OnUpdateFrame methods.
+Flare also depends on texture loading using System.Drawing, so don't forget to add a reference to that as well.

 Basic samples are located in the Flare.Demo project; at the moment these do not have full coverage of the API but they will be improved.
 Documentation will be available at a later date.

+#### Features

+v1.0.1
+ - Rendering hotfix to fix crash on exit

+v1.0.0
+ - 2D sprite rendering, in screen space (Textures loaded using System.Drawing)
+ - Text rendering using fonts exported from AngelCode's BMFont or compatible tools including http://kvazars.com/littera/.

 #### Development Policy